 The Head Chef

 Tim Archer is a disciple of the Lord Jesus Christ.
-Besides writing, he coordinates the Spanish-speaking ministries of Herald of Truth ministries.
-He also preaches for the bilingual group at the University Church of Christ in Abilene, Texas.
+Besides writing, he is the Director of International Ministries for Herald of Truth.
+He is an elder at the University Church of Christ in Abilene, Texas.
 Prior to coming to Abilene, Tim preached for the Bilingual Church of Christ in Stockdale, Texas; before that, he spent 15 years as a missionary in Argentina.

 Besides maintaining this blog, Tim writes regularly for Heartlight magazine.
 He has also authored articles, tracts and study books in English and Spanish.